Art Rooney II Wants NFL to Look at Rooney Rule, Judge Progress on Results

 Pittsburgh Steelers president Art Rooney II has pushed back against NFL commissioner Roger Goodell's recent comments about the lack of minority hirings over the past two seasons.

-Per The Athletic's Tim Graham on Thursday, the 66-year-old wants to see the Rooney Rule's success or failure judged by the actual results.
+Per The Athletic's Tim Graham on Thursday, the 66-year-old wants to see the Rooney Rule's success or failure judged by the actual results:

 During his State of the League address on Jan.
 30, Goodell took a long-view approach to the state of minority coaching hires.